Could eco lodges be your next big travel decision?

 Venice Beach Eco Cottages is the ideal green choice when it comes to eco lodges because they are less than 10 minutes walk away from the beach and shopping districts so you can keep your carbon footprint down.
 They only use environmentally friendly and organic cleaning products, and each cottage runs on solar power.
 It’s a wonderful and convenient green alternative.

 Address: 447 Grand Boulevard, Venice Beach, Los Angeles, CA 90291, USA

 Taos Goji Eco Lodge is situated on a 40-acre Goji Berry farm in the Sangre de Cristo Mountains.
 What makes this place so unique is that it’s not a hotel or resort, but rather self-contained units that can be rented out for the holidays.

 The lodge only uses natural cleaning and laundry products, and water is sourced from four wells.
-Their goji berries and other produce is organic and watered by a grey water system, making it a really water-wise accommodation.
+Their Goji berries and other produce is organic and watered by a grey water system, making it a really water-wise accommodation choice.